peytoncordero/DRI25/DHRIFT_workshop-template.md

 <!-- Each section end should have a collection of key words related to the lesson, like so: -->
 <Keywords>
-- First Term
+- keyword 1
-This is the definition of the first term.
+definition 1

-- Second Term
+- keyword 2
-This is one definition of the second term.
-This is more text for the second term.
+definition 2
 </Keywords>

 <!--- Keywords are a good way to reinforce the key concepts of the lesson.
 Definitions cannot be multiple paragraphs. --->